 Further research has shown that combining sleep-enhancing teas like passionflower and Valeria can relieve insomnia to the same effect as traditional sleep-enhancing medication.

-The good news is, sipping these teas just before bedtime may help you stay calm, lower anxiety and depression, and promote a night of deep and restorative sleep.
+One of the best ways to ensure better quality sleep is by ensuring that your nighttime routine includes some of these calming bedtime teas.
+These teas may help you stay calm, lower anxiety and depression, and promote a night of deep and restorative sleep.

 Get discounted copies of my cookbook here.

 Fortunately, because of the ads on our website, readers and subscribers of Healthier Steps are sponsoring many underprivileged families.